Is solar worth it in Connecticut? Here are the real numbers.

 Compare the options with your bill.

-We can model prepaid lease, PPA, and purchase economics using your actual usage and roof conditions.
+We can model Prepaid Solar Lease, PPA, and purchase economics using your actual usage and roof conditions.

 When solar is worth it — and when it might not be.